Dinosaur (Disney's Animal Kingdom): Ride experience

-Guests enter an underground research facility where the time rover will pick them up.
-Once the riders get on, they pull forward for a seatbelt check.
-They then proceed to a "security checkpoint.
-Suddenly, alarms and warning lights go off, indicating that Seeker's modified coordinates have been detected, and the vehicle is unauthorized to continue.
-Lurching forward, Seeker ignores the alarms and moves the vehicle into the "Time Tunnel", where flashing lights temporarily blind the riders.
-When their vision returns, they realize they have been transported to prehistoric times.
-When they land, guests can smell the forest and trees around them while they come across a Styracosaurus, an Alioramus eating a Brachychampsa, a Parasaurolophus (identified only as "hadrosaur"), and a Velociraptor (identified only as “raptor”).
-Seeker, their driver, then locks onto the signal of the tracker on and the ride becomes much bumpier.
-The scanner built into the rover picks up a big dinosaur, and Seeker thinks that it is the Iguanodon.
-He pulls the rover to a full stop, but find out that the dinosaur is a Carnotaurus.
-The rover takes off away from the Carnotaurus, and finds another big dinosaur with the scanner.
-The dinosaur is a Saltasaurus (identified only as "sauropod").
-The rover starts to pull away again.
-The timer that counts down to the asteroid that causes the mass extinction claims that the asteroid is going to strike in 90 seconds, and the rover starts to pick up the pace.
-The scanner finds an Cearadactylus (identified only as "pterodactyl") that is flying directly towards them.
-The rover drives down a small hill and dodges the pterosaur.
-Now in almost complete darkness, the rover speeds through the forest and picks up a pack of Compsognathus on the scanner that is running through the forest with them.
-The rover falls down another small hill and loses traction.
-The Carnotaurus the riders saw before appears in front of them, and walks towards the Time Rover.
-Seeker turns on the four-wheel drive system and successfully gets the rover away just before the Carnotaurus gets the riders.
-The rover performs evasive maneuvers to dodge the meteors in the darkness.
-After dodging the meteors successfully, the rover then stumbles upon the Carnotaurus once again, which tries to lunge at them.
-This is where the ride takes the rider's photo.
-The rover takes off again into a small section of the forest where some of the trees are falling down.
+Guests entered an underground research facility where the time rover would pick them up.
+Once the riders got onboard, they pulled forward for a seatbelt check.
+They then proceeded to a security checkpoint.
+Suddenly, alarms and warning lights went off, indicating that Dr. Seeker's modified coordinates had been detected, and the vehicle is unauthorized to continue.
+Lurching forward, Seeker ignored the alarms and moved the vehicle into the "Time Tunnel", where flashing lights temporarily blinded the riders.
+When their vision returns, they were transported to prehistoric times.

+When they landed, guests could smell the forest and trees around them while they came across a Styracosaurus, an Alioramus eating a Brachychampsa, a Parasaurolophus (identified as "hadrosaur") watching over its young, and a Velociraptor (identified as "raptor").
+Seeker, their driver, then locked onto the signal of the tracker and the ride became much bumpier.
+The scanner built into the rover picked up a big dinosaur, and Seeker thought that it was the Iguanodon.
+He pulled the rover to a full stop, but found out that the dinosaur was a Carnotaurus.
+The rover took off away from the Carnotaurus, and found another big dinosaur with the scanner.
+The dinosaur was a Saltasaurus (identified as "sauropod").
+The rover started to pull away again.
+The timer that counts down to the asteroid that causes the mass extinction claimed that the asteroid is going to strike in 90 seconds, and the rover started to pick up the pace.
+The scanner found an Cearadactylus (identified as "pterodactyl") that was flying directly towards them.
+The rover drove down a small hill and dodged the pterosaur.

+Now in almost complete darkness, the rover sped through the forest and picked up a pack of Compsognathus on the scanner that were running through the forest with them.
+The rover fell down another small hill and lost traction.
+The Carnotaurus the riders saw before appeared in front of them, and walked towards the Time Rover.
+Seeker turned on the four-wheel drive system and successfully got the rover away just before the Carnotaurus got to the riders.
+The rover performed evasive maneuvers to dodge the meteors in the darkness.
+After dodging the meteors successfully, the rover then stumbled upon the Carnotaurus once again, which tried to lunge at them.
+This is where the ride took the rider's photo.
+The rover took off again into a small section of the forest where some of the trees were falling down.
 The scanner finds the Iguanodon, but Seeker decides to abort the mission and bring the rover back, as the asteroid is about to strike.
-A tree was about to fall on the rover, but the Iguanodon catches the tree and the rover proceeds as a net from the rover catches the Iguanodon (through a projection cast on the animatronic).
-The asteroid strikes the ground and creates a flash of light, and the Carnotaurus is seen giving one last lunge.
-However, at the last second, the rover transports back to the institute, where Dr. Seeker congratulates guests on making it back.
-The rover then proceeds to the loading station while videos on TV monitors show the Iguanodon roaming around the institute.
-On the right, guests can view a large mirror, which was added for a Pepper's ghost effect showing that the Iguanodon traveled with them.
+A tree was about to fall on the rover, but the Iguanodon caught the tree and the rover proceeded as a net from the rover caught the Iguanodon (through a projection cast on the animatronic).
+The asteroid struck the ground and created a flash of light, and the Carnotaurus was seen giving one last lunge.
+However, at the last second, the rover transported back to the institute, where Dr. Seeker congratulated guests on making it back.

+The rover then proceeded to the loading station while videos on TV monitors showed the Iguanodon roaming around the institute.
+On the right, guests could view a large mirror, which was added for a Pepper's ghost effect showing that the Iguanodon traveled with them.
 However, this effect was never implemented.
-The riders then get off and proceed to some stairs, which leads to the gift shop.

-As guests leave, they can see Dr. Marsh and the Dino Institute employees attempting to chase down the Iguanodon and Dr. Seeker on overhead TV monitors.
-They can also hear radio chatter indicating what's going on.
+The riders then got off and proceeded to some stairs, which lead to the gift shop.
+As guests left, they could see Dr. Marsh and the Dino Institute employees attempting to chase down the Iguanodon and Dr. Seeker on overhead TV monitors.
+Guests could also hear radio chatter indicating what was going on.